ioccc-src/winner/faq.md

 <div id="faq0_1">
-### FAQ 0.1: What types of entries have been over-submitted to the IOCCC?
+### FAQ 0.1: What types of entries have been frequently submitted to the IOCCC?
 </div>

-There are types of entries that show up over and over again.
-The IOCCC judges, and we suspect the public that enjoy viewing the results of the IOCCC, like variety.
+There are types of entries that are frequently submitted to the IOCCC.

-While it is possible to win a new IOCCC with one of these __over-submitted__ types of entries, level of the competition from previous IOCCC entries make it more challenging to be successful.

-It is also important to note that the [guidelines](guidelines.html) often state something along the lines of:

-> _We tend to dislike programs that: are similar to previous winning entries_
+While we **do not wish to prevent** people from sending a submission to the IOCCC on a frequently submitted theme, we do wish to provide a **fair warning** to those who do.

+#### Fair warnings on frequently submitted themes

+**IMPORTANT HINT**: It is **not fatal** to send in those types of entries, it is just **HARDER to win** with such a submission.
+A submission on a frequently submitted theme will have to do something in a **really unique AND interesting way** to even make it into the final judging rounds.
+It will have to compete with previous IOCCC winners based on the same theme.

+**IMPORTANT HINT**: If you really wish send in an submission on a frequently submitted theme, be sure that it is obfuscated in several new and novel ways.

+**IMPORTANT HINT**: Be sure to **clearly explain** near the beginning of your `remarks.md` file (see [FAQ 2.1](#remarks_md)) **why you are submitting a entry based on a frequently submitted theme** and **how compares with previous IOCCC winners** of the same theme.

+#### Examples of frequently submitted themes

-#### maze generator
+##### maze generator

 - [1985/shapiro](1985/shapiro/index.html)
 - [1991/buzzard](1991/buzzard/index.html)